vteague/contactTracing/README.md

 This issue was disclosed to both Apple and Google on August 3rd, with a clear statement that I wasn't sure whether the shuffle was present in non-public code.
 Google responded promptly, published the correction on August 26, and later said that it had been corrected in June, before I notified them.

 Apple replied that it was "working as intended," did not respond to my request to clarify whether it was intended to shuffle, and did not update their public code snippets to include a shuffle.
-It is possible that Apple's implementation does shuffle, and also possible that it has avoided this problem by prohibiting apps from uploading ExposureInformation, though I could not find any such prohibition.
+However, they have now confirmed by email that their implementation does shuffle, from versions iOS 14 and later.

 I appreciate that some code for both Apple and Google's implementations has been made available.
 However, there is a huge difference between genuinely openly available code and the "snippets" actually available when I was trying to understand this issue.
 [Apple's snippets](https://developer.apple.com/exposure-notification/) do not include a shuffle, but are not comprehensive enough to allow anyone to assess whether a shuffle is present in the non-public fragments.
-It also has not changed since before I disclosed this issue on August 3rd, though I assume the implementation has continued developing.
+It also has not changed since before I disclosed this issue on August 3rd, though the implementation has continued developing.
 (Zip SHA256sum: fda4d865d34d3ab45272b5d6545ee3288bfc32453e350ad4f91647e934b1d03a).

 [Google's repository](https://github.com/google/exposure-notifications-internals/) is far more accessible, and includes an update from September 30 entitled "Add all remaining classes of the EN SDK."
 Though I have not checked that it is indeed complete, this gives everyone a much better opportunity to examine and improve the code.